cloudmesh-community/fa18-523-57/paper/paper.md

 	 networks [@fa18-523-57-PyTorch-modules].
 2. *torch.nn.Linear* is a function which applies a transformation linear in nature on the incoming values [@fa18-523-57-PyTorch-modules].
-3. *torch.nn.Sequential* is a function used to initialize a model with a linear stack of layers [@fa18-523-57-PyTorch-modules].
+3. *torch.nn.Sequential* is a function used to initialize a model with a linear-stack of layers [@fa18-523-57-PyTorch-modules].
 4. *torch.nn.MSELoss()* is used to initialize the loss function and also calculates the error between the input and the output layer in the neural nets [@fa18-523-57-PyTorch-modules].